50chickens/Asionyx/src/FEATURES.md

   - The systemd emulator (`Asionyx.Services.Deployment.SystemD`) behaves as a CLI-driven emulator rather than a full systemd runtime.
 The deployment service invokes it to create unit files and to start/stop managed apps (HelloWorld).
   - Managed apps are launched as background/detached processes so the deployment container remains running while HelloWorld runs.
 The integration tests confirm HelloWorld `/info` as the readiness signal.

   ---

   ## Diagnostics & instrumentation

-  - The service provides `IAppDiagnostics` / `FileDiagnostics` which persist structured JSON diagnostics for post-mortem analysis.
+  - The service and orchestrator enforce console-only diagnostics: no log files or diagnostics directories are written in the container at runtime or test time.
+  - Code coverage is collected and reported for all test projects, with both console and HTML/text reports generated after each run.
   - Controllers and diagnostics serialization use `Newtonsoft.Json` consistently across endpoints and diagnostics outputs.

   ---